cdcepi/web_tracker/README.md

+This repository is to report any kind of issue with the [EPI web application](http://predict.phiresearchlab.com).
+Account issues are still going to be handled over email for your privacy.

 # Reporting Issues

+File a report [here](https://https://github.com/cdcepi/web_tracker/issues).
 A good report has the following format and a descriptive title:

 #### Description of problem
 (...)